 Where wear pads are used, cycle the components and relubricate to ensure complete lubrication of the entire wear area.

 CraneLUBE

-Grove highly recommends the use of CraneLUBE lubricants to increase your crane's reliability and performance.
-Contact your Grove Distributor for information about Grove's CraneLUBE lubrication program.
+Manitowoc highly recommends the use of CraneLUBE lubricants to increase your crane's reliability and performance.
+Contact your Grove Distributor for information about the Grove CraneLUBE lubrication program.

 Cummins Oil Registration List